Skip to content

 As an IT professional, you're responsible for regularly receiving offboarded machines and swiftly turning them around to maintain a streamlined inventory.
 But sometimes you erase a Mac for reprovisioning only to see the dreaded Activation Lock screen pop up, asking for a prior employee's personal Apple ID email and password.

 Activation Lock is Apple's built-in security feature that prevents third-party Activation if the device is lost or stolen.
-This feature locks your device so restore or EACS (Erase All Content and Settings) will not clear the lock.
+This feature locks your device, so restoring it or using EACS (Erase All Content and Settings) will not clear the lock.

 Encountering this issue can be frustrating, but it might indicate the need to work smarter, not harder.
 Let's talk about how to work smarter with Activation Lock by setting it up to avoid those snags in the first place.